 - Students are expected to attend all lectures.
 If for some reason this is not possible, then the lecturer should be informed before the start of the lecture.
 (This does not apply to students who have received a time conflict approval.)
-All students are responsible for all the communications about the course (exams, homeworks, assignments, etc...) which are made during the lectures. - Homework exercises and assignments will be published on SUCourse on a regular basis, and should be uploaded to SUCourse before the deadline (generally on the last day before the next lecture).
-Solutions will contribute (30%) towards the final grade. - There will be no midterms exams.
-There will be one final exam (70 %), further details of which will be announced in the lectures and on SUCourse.
+All students are responsible for all the communications about the course (exams, homeworks, assignments, etc...) which are made during the lectures. - Homework exercises and assignments will be published on SUCourse on a regular basis.
+Solutions will not contribute towards the final grade but it is highly recommended that the students work on these. - There will be one midterm exam (30%) and one final exam (70%), further details of which will be announced in the lectures and on SUCourse.